 We love helping our clients sort these high performing keywords.
 Knowing these keywords helps us better optimize ads for greater results.

-It is important to keep an eye out on those keywords that are bringing you the most sales.
+It is important to keep an eye out for those keywords that are bringing you the most sales.
 And if you can increase bids on those specific keywords, it will help you rank higher and outbid your competitors.

 5) Split Testing